Sketching in the Museum

 Sketching and note-taking in the galleries

 If you are planning a University class visit that involves sketching at the museum, please contact our tour coordinator Drew Reynolds at firstname.lastname@example.org to make a reservation and to discuss any special requests.
-Please keep in mind that no groups larger than 10 can be admitted to the Museum currently, due to enhanced safety precautions aimed at keeping our visitors and staff safe, and at reducing the spread of COVID-19 in our community.
 The use of the UMFA and its collections are part of the educational mission of the University of Utah, and our staff will facilitate your curriculum needs as best we can to make your class a success.

 For individuals who want to sketch or take notes in the gallery, please review our policy below:

 - Individuals are welcome to sketch or take notes in the galleries.
 Please inform the welcome desk staff when you arrive that you wish to sketch in the galleries during your visit.

 - Sketching of works of art is allowed in all galleries, provided there are no restrictions by lenders.

 - Please ask a museum security staff member to confirm that sketching in that space is permitted.